yhannc/carsforsale/Readme.md

 		`a.rel="model"`
 - **model-add/update**

 	Applied to a `form` tag.
-A link template to update the designated car's profile.
-The element must be set to `form.method="post"` and should contain the following descendant elements:
+A link template to create or update a new model profile.The element must be set to `form.method="post"` and should contain the following descendant elements:

 		input[hidden].name="_method"